How to Plan a Crochet Ripple and Chevron Blanket

 Step-by-Step: The Math Behind the Zigzag

 Every ripple pattern is built on a stitch multiple, which is the number of stitches needed to complete one full peak-and-valley cycle.
-The most common multiples are 12+3 and 14+3.
-Your foundation chain must be an exact multiple of this number.
+The most common multiples are 12+3 and 14+3, where the extra stitches account for the turning chain or edge alignment.
+Your foundation chain must be an exact multiple of this number, or your pattern will not align.

-For example, if your pattern uses a multiple of 12+3 and you want roughly 60 inches wide at a gauge of 3 stitches per inch, you need approximately 180 stitches.
+For example, if your pattern uses a multiple of 12+3 and you want roughly 60 inches wide, you first make a gauge swatch to determine how many stitches per inch you get.
+If your gauge is 3 stitches per inch, you need approximately 180 stitches.
 Divide 180 by 12 to get 15 full repeats, then chain (15 x 12) + 3 = 183.

-The peaks are formed by working three double crochets into a single stitch.
-The center stitch of this three-stitch group is the true peak.
-Marking it with a stitch marker makes counting easier.
+The peaks of your zigzag are formed by working three double crochets (or the stitch specified in your pattern) into a single stitch.
+This increase creates the upward point.
+The center stitch of this three-stitch group is the true peak, and marking it with a stitch marker makes counting much easier.

-The valleys are formed by either skipping two stitches or working a dc3tog decrease.
-Skipping stitches creates a small hole at the valley.
+The valleys are formed by either skipping two stitches or working a dc3tog (double crochet three together) decrease.
+Skipping stitches creates a small hole at the valley, which is part of the classic ripple look.
 The dc3tog method creates a smoother, tighter valley.
+Your pattern will specify which method to use.

+Wavy edges are the most common problem in ripple blankets, and they happen when your stitch count drifts.
 Each row must have exactly the same number of stitches as your foundation chain.
+The edges should start and end at the same point in the pattern repeat, typically at a half-valley.
 Many patterns begin and end rows with a decrease to create straight vertical edges.

+Because the ripple pattern creates a textured surface, counting rows can be tricky.
 Count along one of the peaks where the stitches are easiest to identify.
 Each horizontal ridge on a peak represents one row.
+A row counter or tally marks on paper help you stay on track, especially when changing colors at specific intervals.

 How FiberTools Helps You Plan Your Ripple Blanket

 Yarn estimation for multi-color ripple blankets is one of the trickiest parts of planning.
+If you are alternating six colors every two rows, you need to know exactly how much of each color to buy.
 Use the Yarn Calculator to estimate total yardage for your blanket size, then divide by the number of color sections to get per-color requirements.
-Add ten to fifteen percent extra to each color for the increases at the peaks.
+Add ten to fifteen percent extra to each color for the increases at the peaks, which use slightly more yarn than flat rows.

 Tips, Common Mistakes, and Color Strategy

 Plan color changes at row ends.
-Work your last stitch until two loops remain on the hook, then pull the new color through.
+Changing colors at the end of a row is the cleanest method.
+Work your last stitch until two loops remain on the hook, then pull the new color through to complete the stitch.
+This places the new color perfectly for the turning chain.
 Carry unused colors up the edge if you plan to reuse them within a few rows.

 Choose your number of peaks for the width.
 More peaks with shorter intervals create a tighter, more subtle zigzag.
 Fewer peaks with wider intervals create a dramatic, sweeping wave.
 For a baby blanket, four to six peaks is typical.
-For a throw, eight to twelve peaks.
-For a full-size afghan, twelve to sixteen peaks.
+For a throw, eight to twelve peaks works well.
+For a full-size afghan, twelve to sixteen peaks gives good proportions.

 Real Projects: Ripple Blankets in Action

-Six-color rainbow chevron baby blanket: A crocheter planned a baby blanket using six rainbow colors in Worsted (4) weight acrylic.
+Six-color rainbow chevron baby blanket.
+A crocheter planned a baby blanket using six rainbow colors in Worsted (4) weight acrylic.
 She calculated her foundation chain for six peaks at a multiple of 14+3, chained 87 stitches, and alternated colors every two rows.
 The finished blanket measured 30 by 36 inches and used approximately 200 yards of each color.
+The key to the clean look was carrying unused colors up the side edge rather than cutting and rejoining.

-Two-tone ripple throw: A minimalist approach using just cream and charcoal in DK (3) weight merino.
+Two-tone ripple throw.
+A minimalist approach using just cream and charcoal in DK (3) weight merino.
 The crocheter alternated colors every four rows to create wide, bold stripes.
 Working with just two colors simplified yarn management and created a modern, sophisticated look.
+The wider stripes also meant fewer color changes and fewer ends to weave in.

-Variegated yarn ripple afghan: A self-striping variegated yarn can create stunning ripple blankets with zero color changes.
+Variegated yarn ripple afghan.
+A self-striping variegated yarn can create stunning ripple blankets with zero color changes.
 One crafter used a long-repeat variegated Worsted (4) in autumn tones for a full-size afghan.
-The natural color shifts created organic, unpredictable stripe patterns.
+The natural color shifts in the yarn created organic, unpredictable stripe patterns across the zigzag.
+The only planning required was ensuring she bought enough yarn from the same dye lot.

 Frequently Asked Questions